-Visit our faculty research websites below to learn more.
+Please read a description of our faculty research below to learn more.

-The Postma group conducts interdisciplinary research in nanoscience and nanotechnology.
-We are interested in the properties of materials with intrinsic nanoscale dimensions, such as carbon nanotubes, graphene, nanowires, and DNA.
+Dr. Postma conducts interdisciplinary research in nanoscience and nanotechnology.
+He is interested in the properties of materials with intrinsic nanoscale dimensions, such as carbon nanotubes, graphene, nanowires, and DNA.
 Their small dimensions give rise to interesting effects, such as quantum confinement, and we utilize these for novel applications in computation, sensing, and information storage.

 Professors Ranganathan & Peric

 A state-of-the-art Electron Paramagnetic Resonance (EPR) spectroscopy is combined with the optical technique of Time Resolved Fluorescence Quenching (TRFQ) to investigate certain properties of materials with applications in biology, chemistry and physics.

 The Department operates the San Fernando Observatory to carry out solar research in which students are involved.
 The main research goals are (1) the study of magnetic fields and their relation to sunspots and other forms of solar activity, and (2) the study of variations in the output of solar energy and its relation to measurements made in space by spacecrafts observing the Sun.

 Professors Beloborodov & Sheng

 Dr. Igor Beloborodov's interests are in the area of theoretical condensed matter physics.
 In particular, he is interested in the properties of granular electronic systems, nanoscale superconductors and magnets, quantum nanodevices, nanogranular thermoelectrics, spin-based electronics, and strongly correlated electron systems.